chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Timer
 -------

-Since we want to profile the performance of the simulation we enable the timer.
-The timer print the total wallclock time elapsed since the start at every log frequency iteration.
+The timer is enabled since we want to profile the computational performance of the simulations.
+The timer prints the total wallclock time elapsed since the start at every log frequency iterations.

 .. code-block:: text